SpeysideHEP/spey-pyhf/docs/simplify.rst

 .. attention::

-	This method is highly dependent on which channels or regions are considered as control regions since this will determine how much of the likelihood is being summarised as a multivariate (skewed) Gaussian.
+	This method is highly dependent on which channels or regions are considered within the control model since this will determine how much of the likelihood is being summarised as a multivariate (skewed) Gaussian.

 It is essential to note that, the nuisance parameters of :math:`\mathcal{L}^{\rm c}` does not